 Applicants to the Physical Therapist Assistant Program must apply by October 15 for the following spring.
-All prerequisites must be completed by October 15, except for the Anatomy and Physiology I prerequisite, which must be completed no later than the fall semester of the application deadline.

 Applicants to the Radiologic Technology and Respiratory Care Associate Degree Programs must apply by January 15 of the year they are seeking admission and prerequisites must be completed by January 15.